FusionAuth/terraform-provider-fusionauth/docs/resources/key.md

 ## Argument Reference

-* `key_id` - (Optional) The Id to use for the new key.
-If not specified a secure random UUID will be generated.
 * `algorithm` - (Required) The algorithm used to encrypt the Key.
 The following values represent algorithms supported by FusionAuth:
   * `ES256` - ECDSA using P-256 curve and SHA-256 hash algorithm
   * `ES384` - ECDSA using P-384 curve and SHA-384 hash algorithm